 If all residents are covered, that seems to allow employees to ask their employers to delete personal information about them, such as records of disciplinary actions.
 And putting “commercial information” in the same category as personal information seems overly protective to critics.
 Shopping histories and product preferences make up the kind of information many of today’s retailers find useful in compiling customer profiles and in turn creating individual marketing plans to appeal to shoppers.
-Past generations of merchants kept written notes with such information without violating anyone’s privacy.
+Past generations of merchants kept written notes with such information without violating anyone’s online privacy.

 The National Retail Federation hosted a meeting on the CCPA in Marina Del Rey, Calif., Jan.
 23 to help educate members about the impact of the new law, both in California and nationally.
 It’s “an opportune time for retailers to look ahead as state legislative sessions begin and the consideration of federal data privacy legislation commences in Congress,” NRF Senior Policy Counsel Paul Martino said in a memo.